 540 Advanced Choral Pedagogy and Techniques.
-(3) Study of advanced choral teaching techniques and their relation to ensemble skill acquisition including Estill Voice Training, evaluation and refinement of rehearsal methods, repertoire analysis, assessment and teacher feedback, and reading/writing in the content area.
+(3, repeatable to 6) Study of advanced choral teaching techniques and their relation to ensemble skill acquisition including Estill Voice Training, evaluation and refinement of rehearsal methods, repertoire analysis, assessment and teacher feedback, and reading/writing in the content area.
 Prerequisite: Permission of the instructor.